lkzeric/Embedded_System/Debugging_Experiences/CaseStudy.md

     2. Check the attribute of the memory address
 - Root Cause:
     1. In order to accerlate the execution speed, that variable is stored in D-Cache instead of the system buffer (peripheral memory).
 The CPU can handle data in D-Cache with extremely low latency.
-    2. When using HW_API to program variable into Nand Flash, it would only refer to the data in system buffer.
+    2. When using HW_API to program variable into NAND Flash, it would only refer to the data in system buffer.
 In terms of HW_API, it's not able to see the data stored in D-Cache
 - Solution:
     1. Once the variable's value is finalized, the data must be flushed from D-Cache to system buffer.
 This ensures HW_API can access the correct data in system buffer.